StakeSquid/ethereum-rpc-docker/docs/howto-celo-archive.md

-How to bootstrap a Avalanche archive node with Docker
+How to bootstrap a Celo archive node with Docker
 ====